+Figure 10.4.1-1-a: SN Release procedure – MN initiated (with a confirmed SN Release)

-Figure 10.4.1-1: SN Release procedure – MN initiated
+Figure 10.4.1-1-b: SN Release procedure – MN initiated (with a rejected SN Release)

-Figure 10.4.1-1 shows an example signalling flow for the MN initiated Secondary Node Release procedure.
+Figure 10.4.1-1-a shows an example signalling flow for the MN initiated Secondary Node Release procedure when SN Release is confirmed by SN.
+Figure 10.4.1-1-b shows an example signalling flow for the MN initiated Secondary Node Release procedure when SN Release is rejected by SN.

-1. The MN initiates the procedure by sending the SgNB Release Request message.
+The MN initiates the procedure by sending the SgNB Release Request message.
 If data forwarding is requested, the MN provides data forwarding addresses to the SN.

-2/3.
+The SN confirms SN Release by sending the SgNB Release Request Acknowledge message (see 10.4.1-1-a).
+If appropriate, the SN may reject SN Release by sending the SgNB Release Reject message (see 10.4.1-1-b) e.g. if the SN change procedure is triggered by the SN.

+3/4.
 If required, the MN indicates in the RRCConnectionReconfiguration message towards the UE that the UE shall release the entire SCG configuration.
 In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration message, it performs the reconfiguration failure procedure.